shelsgit/decoding-contour-next-link/README.md

 	```
 	> sudo systemctl enable CNLdisplay.service
 	```
+9. Make a backup of your SD Card (optional)
+	* This site looks like it has good backup/restore directions: https://www.howtogeek.com/341944/how-to-clone-your-raspberry-pi-sd-card-for-foolproof-backup/

 ## Wiring
 * TM1637 Display -> RPi0 (fyi, the GPIO pin layout for a RPi0 is the same as a RPi2 or RPi3 with 40pins):
 	* CLK -> GPIO23 (Pin 16, 8th pin down on right side)(top of RPi0 is when the GPIO pins are on the right)